Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 Bluesnarfing involves accessing data from a Bluetooth device when it is in range.
 Bluejacking involves sending unsolicited messages to Bluetooth devices when they are in range.

 116 C is correct
+Under what circumstances are concurrent sessions most commonly considered indicators of compromise?
+A. When they occur on the same system
+B. When they occur on two different systems issued to the same user
+C. When they occur in two different locations at the same time
+D. When they occur in the same location at the same time